5 Questions About Race That I am Asked Regularly As An Ally

 it was a matter of “how can I not?”

 Around that time I was asked to be on an antiracism panel and that experience changed my mind entirely about the role white people have to play in antiracism.
 It was soon after the murder of George Floyd and emotions were high.
-I was the only white person on an extremely smart panel and it was going out live.
+I was the only white person on the panel, and it was going out live.
 You can imagine my feelings.

 But what got me to say yes to speak publicly about race as a white person, was a conversation beforehand with a friend.
 I asked him, do you think racism has lessened?